Code reference information

 In the Settings dialog (Control+Alt+S), select and click the necessary language.

 Select Parameter hints in the list in the middle section.

 The options for configuring hints become available on the right.

 Add cases for which you do not want to see the hints to the Exclude list section.
 To add a case, click the inline hint in your code, press Alt+Enter and select Do not show hints for current method.

 Apply the changes and close the dialog.

 You can get quick information for any symbol right from the editor by means of the Quick Documentation feature.
-It shows you code documentation in a popup as you hover the mouse over code elements.
+It shows you code documentation in a popup as you hover over code elements.

 Quick Documentation in a popup